alsmith151/SeqNado/docs/pipeline.md

 # Note that you can use tab completion to complete the path to the fastq files
 ```

-This will generate a design file called `design.csv` in the working directory.
+This will generate a design file called `metadata.csv` in the working directory.

 !!!
 Warning
     You need to specify the fastq files in the command line to use for the design generation e.g. in the current working directory: